top of page

 The first thing I remembered was returning from the timeless void of a medically induced coma.
 I was slowly drifting toward consciousness, my brain flickering back to life.
 Somewhere in that transition between world and mind, I dreamed a little dream.

 I found myself gently floating over a beautifully landscaped park.
 Scattered throughout were small gazebos surrounded with colorful flowers.
-The lawn resembled the tightly-mowed grass you find on golf course fairways.
-In this lush park, men and women, mostly older, and dressed in what I can only describe as old-timey outfits from different cultures and different epochs, were serenely strolling from all directions toward the center.
+The lawn resembled the landscape you might find on any golf course fairway.
+Men and women, mostly older and dressed in what I can only describe as old-timey outfits from different cultures and different eras, were serenely strolling from all directions toward the center.

-In the center of it all danced a woman in a long, yellow dress.
-She was perched on a pedestal, twirling in circles to music that seemed to be coming from nowhere and everywhere all at once.
+In the center, a woman in a long yellow dress danced.
+She was perched on a pedestal, twirling in circles to music that seemed to be coming from nowhere and everywhere.

 And the music!
-Oh, that aching music was so indescribably beautiful!
-Like nothing I'd ever heard.
+It was so indescribably beautiful!
+Like nothing I'd ever heard or ever will again.

-As she danced ever more frantically, twirling like a dervish, her head pausing with each spin to look my way, she spun faster and faster as I got closer.
+The dancing woman spun faster the closer I got.
+I saw the others vanishing as they reached her.
 My turn was coming.
-I saw the others vanishing as they reached her.
 So this was it!
-I wasn't afraid; no on the contrary.
-I now surged forward uncoiled.
-I felt perfect peace, tranquility, bliss, even.
+I wasn't afraid.
+I surged forward uncoiled.
+I felt perfect peace, tranquility, and bliss.
 Everything was going to be okay.
 Everything was as it should be.
 This was the way it's always been.

 Then suddenly I woke up.